rafichowdhury1220/enterprise-identity-graph/docs/architecture.md

 1. Add a connector layer for HR systems, Active Directory, and SaaS entitlement APIs.
 2. Replace the in-memory graph with a persisted graph store like Neo4j or Amazon Neptune.
-3. Add a service API and visualization layer for enterprise dashboards.
+3. Add a service API and visualisation layer for enterprise dashboards.
 4. Add governance signals such as stale access age, last login, and policy compliance status.